plepe/db-api/README.md

 The following parameters will be passed to the event:
 * ids (string array of affected ids)
 * table (pointer to the DBTable instance)

+Event handlers can also be set in the schema definition (parameter 'on')